wp-plugins/si-contact-form/readme.txt

 = What happens during upgrade from 3.xx, where are the settings stored? =

-The upgrade is run automatically only once after installing ir upgrading the 4.xx version over a 3.xx versions.
+The upgrade is run automatically only once after installing or upgrading the 4.xx version over a 3.xx versions.
 The 4.xx version uses different wp options settings than 3.xx The options settings are rows in the wp_options database table.